openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 In addition to this Waffle switch, automatic certificate generation requires certain settings to be defined for the course, by a member of the course staff.
-For more details, see :ref:`opencoursestaff:Allow Learners to Receive Early Certificates` and :ref:`opencoursestaff:Allow Learners to Download Certificates` in *Building and Running an Open edX Course*.
+For more details, see :ref:`Allow Learners to Receive Early Certificates` and :ref:`Allow Learners to Download Certificates` in *Building and Running an Open edX Course*.

 .. _Manually Generate Certificates for a Course: